Let’s Talk About Spoken English Features

 Ask: “Pretend I’m your friend who missed school today.
 Can you explain what you learned?”
 This helps them practice explaining ideas out loud in a friendly, clear way.

-Try This 10-Minute Home Challenge!
+Try This 10-Minute Home Challenge with Spoken English Features!

-Every evening before bed, try this quick activity:
+Every evening before bed, try this

 Step 1 (2 minutes):